 Dr. Lianne Hawkes graduated from the Western College of Veterinary Medicine in 2005 and started working at the Pembina Veterinary Hospital in 2006.
 She completed a course to become a certified Veterinary Acupuncturist in 2014 through the International Veterinary Acupuncture Society.
 She is also a member of the College of Animal Chiropractor Society after completing her certification in 2017.
-Dr. Hawkes shares her home with her husband, two children, and their dog Fozzie.
+In addition, Dr. Hawkes is also trained in endoscopy.
+She shares her home with her husband, two children, and their dog Fozzie.

-began her veterinary career at the Pembina Veterinary Hospital in May 2017, after graduating from the Western College of Veterinary Medicine the same year.
+Dr. Carly Duncan began her veterinary career at the Pembina Veterinary Hospital in May 2017, after graduating from the Western College of Veterinary Medicine the same year.
 She gained experience with us while working two summers as a veterinary student with the Winnipeg Animal Emergency Hospital and previously at Rivers Animal Hospital.
-She has a special interest in dermatology and is looking forward to her career with us.
+She is eager to gain new experience here with us.
 Dr. Duncan has a three-legged border collie named Lahela with whom she enjoys spending her free time.

 Sylvia Navratil graduated from St. Clair College in Windsor, Ontario in 1983 with her diploma in Animal Health Technology and started with the Pembina Veterinary Hospital shortly thereafter.
 She has a dog named Forrest, a cat named Hunter and a parrot named Flipper.

 Tanya Bewski graduated from the Animal Health Technology program at Red River College in 1995.
 She started with the Pembina Veterinary Hospital in 2014.
-She shares her home with her husband Dylan, sons Brayden and Nathan, dogs Ziggy and Mistletoe, and cats Jorja and Paul.
+She shares her home with her husband Dylan, sons Brayden and Nathan, dogs Ziggy and Mistletoe, and cats Jorja, Paul and P.J.
 Tanya enjoys everything about summer and being outside.
 She also enjoys movies with her family.

 Julia Augustus completed the Animal Health Technology program at Red River College in 2012 and started at the Pembina Veterinary Hospital in 2014 after a brief period working in Research.
-She keeps herself busy with her boyfriend, her dog, Axel; cat, Butters; and two horses, Murphy and Revy.
-She enjoys teaching her animals to do tricks, camping, and fishing.
-Julia does the occasional shift with the Winnipeg Animal Emergency Hospital.
+She keeps herself busy with her dog, Axel; cats, Butters and Sushi; and horse, Murphy.
+She enjoys teaching her animals to do tricks, camping and fishing.
+Julia also does locum work with the Winnipeg Animal Emergency Hospital.

-Kellea Thomson will be graduating from the Red River College Animal Health Technology program in June 2017.
+Kellea Thomson graduated from Red River College Animal Health Technology program in June 2017.
 She has been working reception with the Pembina Veterinary Hospital since 2014.
-She lives with her partner, Dave; her two cats, Leelu and Bruce; and dog Daphne.
-Kellea enjoys spending time with friends and family when she isn’t studying.
+She lives with her partner, Dave; her two cats, Leelu and Bruce; and her dogs, Daphne and Indy.
+Kellea enjoys spending time with friends and family.

 Animal Care / Veterinary Assistants

 Sherrie Zemla completed the Veterinary Assistant course through Robertson College in 2012 and started working at the Pembina Veterinary Hospital right after graduation.
-She keeps herself busy spending time with her boyfriend, Anthony; dog, Mika; cats, Freya, Maya and Mumbles.
+She keeps herself busy spending time with her dog, Mika; cats, Freya, Maya and Mumbles.
 She keeps a variety of fish and enjoys gardening, digital art and music.

 Ashley Bartel completed her Veterinary Assistant certificate in 2015 and has been working with the Pembina Veterinary Hospital since 2014.
-She has a full house with her husband, Grant; three Newfoundland dogs, Lanfear, Sylphrena and Navani; seven cats, Elayne, Aviendah, Logain, Dallinar, Jasnah, Min and Verin; two Axolotls, Kitty and Toothless; and soon to be rats!
+She has a full house with her husband, Grant; three Newfoundland dogs, Lanfear, Sylphrena and Navani; eight cats, Elayne, Aviendah, Logain, Dallinar, Jasnah, Min, Verin and Alivia; two Axolotls, Kitty and Toothless; and quite a few pet rats!
 She enjoys showing and breeding her Newfoundland dogs, games of all kinds and metal music.

 Kylee Formaniuk is currently attending the University of Manitoba, pursuing a career in Radiation Therapy.
 She started working with the Pembina Veterinary Hospital in 2015.
-She has a cat named Chromie that she shares with her boyfriend, Devon; and two family dogs, Duke and Rusty.
+She has two cats, Chromie and Kompy, that she shares with her boyfriend, Devon; and a family dog named Rusty.
 Kylee enjoys snowboarding, playing ringette and exploring Manitoba.

 Kim Webster started at the Pembina Veterinary Hospital back in 1982.
 She did two years of Animal Sciences at the University of Manitoba.
-She lives with her fiancé, Tim; and their two cats, Charm and Karma.
-Kim also has two lovebirds that live at the clinic, Kiwi and Shade as well as a miniature pig named Jolene that stays at the farm.
+She lives with her fiancé, Tim; and their three cats, Charm, Karma and Sherlock.
+Kim also has some work pets that consist of two guinea pigs and a lovebird as well as a miniature pig named Jolene and a horse that are boarded on the farm.
 Kim loves country music and a plethora of outdoor activities.

 Richelle Grantham started at the Pembina Veterinary Hospital in 2004 after graduating from Red River College Animal Health Technology in 2000.
-She is currently completing the Human Resource Management course offered through Red River College and completed her Primary care Paramedic course in 2006.
-She has a full house with her husband and four children, their two dogs Crusher and Myth and their cat Blaze.
-Rochelle likes spending time with her family and friends, golfing and at the lake.
+She has the HR Management certificate from Red River College and completed her Primary Care Paramedic course in 2006.
+She has a full house with her husband and four children, their dog Crusher and their cat Blaze.
+Richelle likes spending time with her family and friends, golfing and at the lake.